smellslikeml/photoscope/README.md

 # Reverse Image Search App

 ## Overview
+Have a ton of images on your computer struggling to find what you're looking for?

-This is a simple image search flask app featuring elasticsearch and mobilenet image embeddings for indexing.
+This is a simple reverse image search app to help you find your pictures faster.
-Point it to a directory of images, upload an image, and find the closest image results!
+Index a directory of images, upload an image to the local app, and receive your most similar images.
 ![app gif](assets/elastic_imagesearch.gif?raw=true)

+## How it works
+This flask search app features elasticsearch for fast results and uses image feature vectors extracted with a TFHub hosted headless mobilenet model to find related images with greater context.

+Matching images based on similarity of image embeddings offers higher recall of semantically relevant results, helping you find what your looking for faster!

 ## Dependencies
 * [Tensorflow==2.1.0](https://www.tensorflow.org/)